Fingerboard (skateboard): History

 In 1999, fingerboarding was popular in Europe, Asia, and the United States.
 Although fingerboarding originated in the United States, it gained popularity in Eastern Europe.
 Fingerboarding evolved from a hobby to a lifestyle for some people.
 Fingerboarders had regular contests, fairs, workshops and other events.
 Examples include FastFingers and FlatFace Rendezvous.
 Fingerboard-product sales were estimated at $120 million for 1999.

 Since the COVID‑19 pandemic, fingerboarding has seen a significant resurgence, especially on platforms like YouTube, TikTok, and Instagram—with creators sharing trick compilations, custom setup showcases, and mini‑park videos that help drive global interest.
 Several YouTubers, including David Jones, have helped popularise fingerboarding through tutorial and challenge videos online.

+In the 21st century, many companies sprang up; producing professional grade fingerboard parts.
+Examples include Blackriver (founded by Martin Ehrenberger), Flatface (founded by Mike Schneider), and Dynamic (founded by Scott Biesboer).
+The modern fingerboard has become much more technologically advanced; having a deck pressed out of wooden plies, metal trucks with lock nuts, and often wheels made of urethane with bearings.
+Additionally most modern fingerboards use a neoprene layer instead of traditional sandpaper griptape.
+Graphics have also advanced, with technology such as UV transfer and heat transfer being widely used.

 Usage

 Fingerboards are used by a range of people, from those using them as toys, to skateboarders and related sports professionals envisioning not only their own skating maneuvers but for others as well.
-Similar to train enthusiasts building railway models, fingerboard hobbyists often construct and purchase reduced scale model figures that would be considered natural features to an urban skateboarder such as handrails, benches, and stairs they would be likely to encounter while skating.
+Similar to train enthusiasts building railway models, fingerboard hobbyists often construct and purchase reduced scale models that would be considered natural features to an urban skateboarder such as handrails, benches, and stairs they would be likely to encounter while skating.
 In addition, users might build and buy items seen in a skatepark including half-pipes, quarter pipes, trick boxes, vert ramps, pyramids, banked ramps, full pipes, and any number of other trick-oriented objects.
 These objects can be used simply for enjoyment and also to assist the visualization of skateboarding tricks or the "flow" from one trick to the next (colloquially referred to as "lines").

+In the modern day, a large scene has developed of high-level or competitive fingerboarders.
+This also includes teams and sponsorships that are run by companies.
+Experienced riders often participate in filming and uploading full-length videos with members of their team.
+The competitive scene has culminated in the formation of a world championship in the form of the Fast Fingers competition in Germany.